algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 copier.yml
 ```

+The `index.ts` and `config.py` files on beaker template need to be updated to auto import all contracts from sub folders at `smart_contracts` to eliminate the need for developers to manually import them after running the smart contract generator.

 > Please note, above is just an example that assumes the generator for adding new contracts, but the proposal is generic enough to support any kind of jinja-based templating logic.

 **2. Adjusting `.algokit.toml`**